mccalv/mcchat/README.md

 * changing host nickname
 * sending a private message to a specific user

-The list of the possible options exposed  by the chat are
+The list of the possible options exposed  by the chat are:

 ******************************************************
 Welcome to the Chat Client